QuantiniumX/obsidian/git/GIT.md

 | ---- | ---- |
 | ssh-keygen -t ed25519 -C "your_email@example.com" | You can also specify a different key type by replacing rsa with ed25519 or ecdsa if you prefer. |
 |  |  |

-Your ssh key will be located at default location ~/.ssh.
 - Now go to the location where the saved  ssh key is. by default at ~/.ssh/.it'll be named id_ed25519.pub.
 Depending upon the type of key it may be difficult.
 - Copy it and go to your Github.
 - Go to settings/SSH and GPG keys.
 Click on new ssh key and paste it.